mikkelAtVisma/WCFB/index.md

 Here’s how to have the most fun:

-* Bring your own laptop, which must be able to connect to the wireless network, for instance via eduroam.
+* Bring your own laptop, which must be able to connect to the wireless network.
 * One free beverage per solved problem per person.
 * Some twenty different programming languages are accepted, including Java, Python, JavaScript, and various C dialects.
   See the [Kattis language overview](https://open.kattis.com/help) for the full list.